chargegrid/development-environment/README.md

 python generate-dc-graph.py
 ```

-Then look for `architecture.pdf` in the project folder
+Then look for `dependencies.pdf` in the project folder